FRIEDRICH, the game

 Friedrich is a deceptively simple strategic wargame designed by Richard Sivél and set in the Seven Years’ War.

-Each side has its own character and strategies making for a an interesting and varied game.
+Each nation has its own character and strategies making for an interesting and varied game.

-The map shows Prussia and the adjoining countries in 1756, the year the conflict broke out.
+The board depicts Prussia and the surrounding countries in 1756, the year the war broke out.

-The board is also divided into rectangular sectors, each marked with a suit (clubs, diamonds, hearts and spades) which indicate which suit can be played during combat.
+The board is further divided into rectangular sectors, each marked with a suit symbol (clubs, diamonds, hearts and spades), which indicate which Tactical Cards can be played during combat.

 Clock of fate

 The Clock of Fate is the motor of the game.
 To emerge victorious, Frederick must resist the onslaught of his enemies until Fate eliminates them one by one.